cyrus19909/BEW/README.md

 ## Internal Transfers

-These endpoints are used to move funds between sub accounts and master account and are only applicable to our partners who have subaccount access.
+These endpoints are used to move funds between sub accounts and master account and are only applicable to our exchange partners who have subaccount access.
 Currently supported group of transfers include the following:

 1. Subaccount to Master.
 2. Master to Subaccount.